MeloXie/InfluenceFunction-TracInStability/README.md

 df = pd.read_csv("diamonds.csv")
 ```

-To simplify execution, the required CSV datasets shall be placed in the same directory as the corresponding notebooks.
+To simplify execution, each notebook expects the required CSV datasets to be located in the same directory as the notebook.